Kabinett

-Kabinett (/de/, literal meaning: cabinet), or sometimes Kabinettwein (/de/, literal meaning: a wine set aside in a cabinet), is a German language wine term for a wine which is made from fully ripened grapes of the main harvest, typically picked in September, and are usually made in a light style.
-In the German wine classification system, Kabinett is the lowest level of Prädikatswein, lower in ripeness than Spätlese.
+The word kabinett (/de/, literal meaning: cabinet), or sometimes kabinettwein (/de/, literal meaning: a wine set aside in a cabinet), is a German language wine term for a wine made from fully ripened grapes of the main harvest, typically picked in September, and are usually made in a light style.
+In the German wine classification system, kabinett is the lowest level of prädikatswein, lower in ripeness than spätlese.

-In Austria, Kabinett is subcategory of Qualitätswein rather than a Prädikatswein, and the term always designates a dry wine.
+In Austria, kabinett is subcategory of qualitätswein rather than a prädikatswein, and the term always designates a dry wine.

-In the Czech Republic, Kabinet is a category of Quality Wine with Predicate (Czech: Jakostní víno s přívlastkem).
+In the Czech Republic, kabinet is a category of Quality wine with predicate (Czech: Jakostní víno s přívlastkem).
 Wines of this style are usually light and dry.

 History

-The term Kabinett, also known as Cabinet, originally implied a wine of superior quality, set aside for later sale.
-It is essentially the German version of the wine term Reserve.
-The term originated with the cistercian monks at Eberbach Abbey in Rheingau, where the first recorded use of the term Cabinet occurred in 1712.
-The abbey's best wines were set aside to be stored in a special cellar built in 1245, and it was later known as the Cabinet cellar, or Cabinet-Keller.
-However it is also recorded that the first official Cabinet Cellar was built in 1716 in Schloss Vollrads, a winery in the nearby town, Oestrich-Winkel and there was no evidence shown that Eberbach Abbey ordered its own Cabinet Cellar until 1739.
+The term kabinett, also known as cabinet, originally implied a wine of superior quality, set aside for later sale—essentially the German version of the wine term reserve.
+The term originated with the Cistercian monks at Eberbach Abbey in Rheingau, where the first recorded use of the term Cabinet occurred in 1712.
+The abbey set their best wines aside, storing them in a special cellar they built built in 1245.
+The cellar later became known as the Cabinet cellar, or Cabinet-Keller.
+However, records also say that Schloss Vollrads, a winery in the nearby town of Oestrich-Winkel built the first official cabinet cellar in 1716—and no evidence shows Eberbach Abbey ordering its own cabinet cellar until 1739.

-Before 1971, the term Cabinet or Kabinett often followed the name of the grape varietal, for example, a wine might be a "Trockenbeerenauslese Cabinet".
-The term is superfluous under current German wine law, although it can still be found on older bottles.
+Before 1971, the term cabinet or kabinett often followed the name of the grape varietal, for example, a wine might be a trockenbeerenauslese cabinet.
+The term is superfluous under current German wine law, though it still appears on older bottles.

-In 1971, the term Kabinett was officially noted in German wine law, and it was given its current definition which applies to wines which are light and non-chaptalized.
-Kabinett's current definition differs greatly from its etymological implications of it being a reserve wine.
-Before 1971, the terms Naturwein (natural wine) or Natuerrein (naturally pure) were used in place of Kabinett.
-These terms designated non-chaptalized wine, where no other designations, such as Spätlese or Auslese, applied.
+In 1971, German wine law officially noted the term kabinett, and gave it its current definition, which applies to wines that are light and non-chaptalized.
+Kabinett's current definition differs greatly from its etymological implications of being a reserve wine.
+Before 1971, vintners used the terms naturwein (natural wine) or natuerrein (naturally pure) in place of kabinett.
+These terms designated non-chaptalized wine, where no other designations, such as spätlese or auslese, applied.